 Blogging peaked in 2009; I was there, just.

-Writing a ‘web log’ was mostly social: like a public diary; as if everyone was a newspaper columnist with a letters page.
+Writing a ‘web log’ was mostly social: like a public diary; as if everyone was a hyper-local newspaper columnist with a letters page.
 “Here’s what I’ve been up to”; “here’s my reaction to what Dubya just said”; “I just remembered a thing”; “here’s why (a)theists are dumb”.
 More about process than product.

 Half a dozen people used to comment on everything.
 There were various Spheres, where amateurs and professionals of various sorts thought out loud and gossiped and bitched.
 Famous economics professors followed my obscure fumbling posts, inexplicably.